seven-lynx/HoundMind/docs/INSTALL.md

 - Ensure I2C is enabled (see A0).
 You should see `/dev/i2c-1` and optionally `0x40` on `i2cdetect -y 1`.
 - On some examples and hardware tests, `sudo` is required to access devices.
 - For audio tests, plug in your speaker/amp and set a reasonable volume (e.g., `--volume 60`).
+- On Pi 3B (32‑bit) or Python 3.13, vendor installers may print messages like “mediapipe is only supported on 64‑bit” or “tflite‑runtime only supported on Python ≤3.12”.
+These components are optional for HoundMind and safe to ignore; use the Pi 3B lite path below (A3.2).

 <a id="a2"></a>
 ### A2) Vendor checks and calibration (recommended)